boleto-br/boleto-pdf/CONTRIBUTING.md

 - `npm test` - Run the tests.
 - `npm run test:watch` - Run the tests on the watch mode.
-- `npm run coverage` - See the code coverage of the tests.
 - `npm run build` - Build the package.